quii/go-specs-greet/README.md

 }
 ```

-It would be favourable for our `Driver` to be configurable, so that we can run it against different environments, including locally, so we have added a `BaseURL` field to it.
+It would be favourable for our `Driver` to be configurable to run it against different environments, including locally, so we have added a `BaseURL` field.

 ## Try to run the test